 Puckett’s – this famous BBQ joint is an absolute MUST!
 Don’t go to Nashville without getting BBQ.
 My pulled pork sandwich was served Memphis-style with some Texas sauce.

 Our quick 48 hours in Nashville was not nearly enough and literally just “wet my whistle!”
-If you are needing to add a town on a southern American itinerary or need a weekend away think about Nashville and for heaven sake’s don’t take ten years to do it!
+Nashville is definitely a must-visit city for the weekend or to add to your southern state itinerary.
+Just don’t take ten years to discover it.

 It’s always an adventure when you ©Travel with Wendy!